Investment in Luxembourg

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose a seasonally-adjusted 0.67% over the previous month in January, accelerating from December's 0.28% increase.
+Consumer prices rose 0.82% over the prior month in April, down from March’s 1.00% increase.